Benzomanz/projects/README.md

-Just a stupid in VSC!
+Just a stupid test in VSC!